socketry/falcon/guides/cluster-deployment/readme.md

 1. Falcon binds the worker to an available loopback port.
 2. The worker registers its concrete addresses and supported protocols with the supervisor.
 3. The supervisor's Envoy monitor publishes the cluster policy and current worker endpoints as CDS and EDS resources.
-4. Envoy receives the resources over its Aggregated Discovery Service (ADS) connection and updates its upstream cluster.
+4. Envoy receives the resources over dedicated CDS and EDS streams and updates its upstream cluster.
 5. The supervisor samples worker CPU time and request totals, then streams the current load reports to Envoy using ORCA.

 The first processor and request samples establish baselines.
 Load-aware weights become available after the next sampling interval.
 If a report is temporarily unavailable, Envoy retains its normal policy fallback rather than making the worker unreachable.